Tulsa vs. Temple NCAA Football Odds, Plays and Insights | November 20, 2021

 - Golden Hurricane games this season feature an average total of 55.9 points, a number 4.9 points higher than Saturday's over/under.

-- The 54.0 PPG average total in Owls games this season is 3.0 points more than this game's over/under.
+- The 51-point total for this game is 3.0 points below the 54.0 points per game average total in Owls games this season.

 Tulsa Stats and Trends

-- Tulsa is 3-2 against the spread and 3-3 overall when the team picks up over 395.8 yards.
+- Tulsa is 3-2 against the spread and 3-3 overall when the team churns out over 395.8 yards.

 - This year, the Golden Hurricane have turned the ball over 19 times, eight more than the Owls' takeaways (11).